 The cursor permits to analyze the flight throughout its duration.
-All numerical values are relative to the actual position of the cursor.
+All numerical values are relative to the actual position of the cursor (rotate the knob to move the cursor).

 The "Mark" is a graphical reference that can be used during the flight to store a particular moment that can be easily find out on the graphic (it will be stored also on the .KML file for Google Earth).
 To store a new mark during a flight, select the "Log Mark" item from the menu bar.